pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit set-cost-when-chosen >}}

-One detail in this code is that we need to tell Python that we want to set the value of the *global* `ticket_cost` variable, by saying `global ticket_cost`.
+One detail in this code is that we need to tell Python that we want to set the value of the *global* `ticket_cost` variable.
+We tell Python this by saying `global ticket_cost`.
 Without this, the code would set a new variable `ticket_cost` which would exist just inside our method.

 ## Test the program so far

-When we were writing code to show the ticket types, it was obvious whether our program was working — we could just look at the screen to see whether the tickets were appearing in the right places with the right costumes.
+When we were writing code to show the ticket types, it was obvious whether our program was working — we could just look at the screen to see whether the right tickets were appearing in the right places.
 But we can't tell whether we're setting the global `ticket_cost` variable correctly.

 Temporarily, we will *show* this variable once we've set it, just to be able to test our program.
 We'll add this line to the